- How to find a print journal held in a library in Cambridge

 See our Inter-Library Loans web page for more information

-You can search for a journal by its title.
-Or simply click on the letter that the title you are interested in begins with, scroll down the list, and click on the link for your particular title.
+Enter the title of the journal in the Search box OR simply click on the letter that the title you are interested in begins with, scroll down the list, and click on the link for your particular title.

 Please note that if you access these journals via the publishers' web pages directly, through scientific internet search engines such as PubMed or Google Scholar, and not through Cambridge University Library's A-Z list, you may not be able to get the full text of articles (unless you have your own personal subscription to them).

-This is because all access for members of the University has been set up to channel everybody via ejournals@cambridge (see the above link).
+This is because all access for members of the University has been set up to channel everybody via ejournals@cambridge (see the above link) or iDiscover.

 You can also access ejournals via Cambridge University Library's eresources@cambridge website.

-You can access Raven authenticated services such as eresources, ejournals and Web of Science from any location inside and outside the ‘cam.ac.uk’ domain (e.g. from your PC at home during vacations or when away doing field work).
-Just do your search on the A-Z list as usual and when you click on the link for the journal title you will automatically be prompted for your Raven password.
-You should only need to enter your password etc. once per session.
+You can access Raven authenticated services such as eresources, ejournals and Web of Science from any location inside and outside the ‘cam.ac.uk’ domain (e.g. from your PC at home or using a laptop or mobile device).
+Just do your search on the A-Z list or iDiscover as usual and when you click on the link for the article or journal title you will automatically be prompted for your Raven password.
+You should only need to enter your password once per session.

-See the University Computing Service "How do I get a Raven password?" web page.
+See the University Information Services "How do I get a password for Raven?" web page.

 To recommend a journal for purchase, go to the University Library's ejournals@cambridge Help page.